 Rights and Responsibilities of Student Organizations

 General rights of student organizations are the same as those granted to every citizen of the United States of America under the Bill of Rights.
 Individuals are subject to the penal and civil statutes of the city, state and federal government; regulations of the Board of Regents; and regulations of the university.
-The university may suspend recognition of a student organization for violating the Student Organization Policy.
+The university may suspend recognition of a student organization for a stated period of time for violating the Student Organization Policy.
 The following are the general rights and responsibilities of recognized student organizations.

 - Right to use university facilities under conditions established by the university Facilities Use Policy.